replit/ReplitLM/README.md

 **Needed Case**

-If you're not using these datasets, you will need to write your own preprocessing function and register it, which we outline how to do below.
+If you're not using these datasets, you will need to write your own preprocessing function and register it.

 For any dataset, you need each example formatted as a dictionary with the following keys: